-- 1. List of Materials to Target for Diversion - See Exhibit E-1: Materials to Target for Diversion for a matrix of a. materials and diversion ratings from the Measurement Subcommittee - Use of EPA "Managing and Transforming Waste Tool" provides assistance b. in the area of the Plan - 2.
-Traditional Material Diversion Efforts - Current items recycled a. - Additional Items to be diverted b. - Recycling goals/recommendations for traditional recycling items c. - d.
-Encourage identification of 7 or more recommended strategies from the suggestions in Exhibit E-2: Recommendations for Traditional Recycling, or similar or related strategies - Implementation schedule e. - 3.
-Organics Material Diversion Efforts - Current items recycled a. - Additional items to be diverted b. - c.
-Recycling goals/recommendations for organics recycling items - Encourage identification 5 or more recommended strategies d. - from the suggestions in Exhibit E-3: Recommendations for Organics Recycling or similar or related strategies - Implementation schedule e. - 4.
-Non-traditional Material Diversion Efforts - Current items recycled a. - Additional items such as HHW, electronics, hard-to-recycle materials b. - Recycling goals/Recommendations for non-traditional items c. - d.
-Encourage identification of at least 1 recommended strategy from the suggestions in Exhibit E-4: Recommendations for Non-Traditional Recycling, or similar or related strategy e. - Implementation schedule - 5.
-Other programs/technologies such as waste-to-energy, anaerobic digesters, etc. - Disposal Efforts 6.
+- 1. List of Materials to Target for Diversion - a.
+See Exhibit E-1: Materials to Target for Diversion for a matrix of materials and diversion ratings from the Measurement Subcommittee - b.
+Use of US EPA "Managing and Transforming Waste Tool" provides assistance in the area of the Plan - 2.
+Traditional Material Diversion Efforts - a.
+Current items recycled - b.
+Additional Items to be diverted - c.
+Recycling goals/recommendations for traditional recycling items - d.
+Encourage identification of 7 or more recommended strategies from the suggestions in Exhibit E-2: Recommendations for Traditional Recycling, or similar or related strategies - e.
+Implementation schedule - 3.
+Organics Material Diversion Efforts - a.
+Current items recycled - b.
+Additional items to be diverted - c.
+Recycling goals/recommendations for organics recycling items - d.
+Encourage identification 5 or more recommended strategies from the suggestions in Exhibit E-3: Recommendations for Organics Recycling or similar or related strategies - e.
+Implementation schedule - 4.
+Non-traditional Material Diversion Efforts - a.
+Current items recycled - b.
+Additional items such as HHW, electronics, hard-to-recycle materials - c.
+Recycling goals/Recommendations for non-traditional items - d.
+Encourage identification of at least 1 recommended strategy from the suggestions in Exhibit E-4: Recommendations for Non-Traditional Recycling, or similar or related strategy - e.
+Implementation schedule - 5.
+Other programs/technologies such as waste-to-energy, anaerobic digesters, etc. - 6.
+Disposal Efforts